techidaily/site-ai-vdieo-software/source/_posts/edit-videos-like-a-pro-on-mac-vn-video-editor-and-its-competitors.md

 Step 4\.
 After the video settings are done you can process it and save it at the desired location.

-To edit the aspect ratio using other ways, you can check out the details[here](https://tools.techidaily.com/wondershare/filmora/download/).
+To edit the aspect ratio using other ways, you can check out the details [here](https://tools.techidaily.com/wondershare/filmora/download/).

 ![Wondershare Filmora](https://images.wondershare.com/filmora/article-images/2021/how-to-change-ratio-of-video-in-a-quick-and-easy-way-7.jpg)